-Today, we’re going to focus on maintenance.
+A focus on car maintenance is key to a healthy vehicle.
 Keeping our car going for as long as possible is often likely to save us the most money.
-So how can we maintain our car cheaply, while still being safe and legal?
+So how can we maintain our car most efficiently, while still being safe and legal?
 There are three main avenues that we’ll delve into.

 Some assume that the standard of service for the car will be higher at main dealers.
-This isn’t always true, so why not try an independent dealer?
-We pay less for the name and the fancy showroom tea and coffee that no one drinks.
+While there are some truly excellent main dealers around, why not try an independent dealer?
+We may pay less for the name and the fancy showroom tea and coffee that I’ve never seen anyone drink.
 Our money instead goes towards keeping our car safe on the road.
 As it should be.
 There are too many cases where we pay for the name rather than the product.
 One of the main money saving rules is to focus on what service we are actually getting.
 It will pay if we concentrate on this, rather than who the service is coming from (within reason).

 I serviced my Focus at the main dealer when I first bought it as I didn’t know any better.
 We naturally trust the bigger brands and rest assured that our car is being taken care of.
-However, I started to notice that some (minor) jobs were being missed.
+However, I started to notice that some (admittedly minor) jobs were being missed.
 I had used independent garages before when I had my old BMW 320i.
-I actually found the independent dealers to be more knowledgeable in some cases.
+I have actually found some independent dealers to be more knowledgeable.
 This is especially true if we are lucky enough to find an independent dealer who specialises in the car that we have.
 This is certainly worth an internet search and could save us a lot of money and peace of mind.
 I would argue that both can be equally important.

 Another advantage is that we often have more influence over what jobs we want done (and not done) on the car.
-There were a number of occasions where working parts had been replaced at main dealers, even when they were far from life-expired.
+There were a number of occasions for me where working car parts had been replaced at main dealers, even when they were far from life-expired.
 Nobody is suggesting that we only replace parts when they’re about to fail, as this is unwise and unsafe.
 However, replacing parts prematurely can be expensive and wasteful.
-Servicing the car at independents gives us the choice to select what parts actually go on.
+Servicing the car at independent garages can give us the choice to select what parts actually go on.
 This has saved me a great deal of money.
 In any case, there will always be tea and biscuits when I get home.
 I personally use a great garage near where I live in North West London, and can’t recommend them highly enough, especially for MOTs.
 And cups of tea!

 Get The Parts